 Final Thoughts

-The CogAT test (4th grade) is challenging.
+The CogAT test (4th grade) is a challenging test.

 It is designed to indicate cognitive strengths and areas for improvement.
 Teachers can adapt their teaching approach to support areas of weakness and further develop strengths.

-To get the best score possible, it is important to prepare in advance; therefore, encourage your child to take a CogAT grade 4 practice test online.
+To get the best score possible, it is important to prepare in advance; therefore, encourage your child to take a CogAT practice test grade 4 online.

 This will help your child improve their confidence and develop the best chance of success.